sparkfun/SparkFun_RTK_Everywhere_Firmware/docs/correction_transport.md

 The RTK Torch contains a 1 watt Long Range (LoRa) radio capable of transmitting RTCM from a single base to multiple rovers.
 See [LoRa Radio Configuration](menu_radios.md#configuration) for more information.

+!!! warning
+    While the Torch X2 is the latest generation of the Torch product line, it does not support LoRa communication.

 ## Serial Radios

 <!--